Elektrichka: Estonia

 The electric railway in Estonia connects the capital Tallinn with some of its vicinities.
 It extends from the Tallinn's central station Balti jaam in two main directions, eastward and westward, the total length of the lines being 132 km.
 The eastward line goes to Aegviidu.
 The westward line goes to the town Keila, where it divides into two, with one branch continuing towards the harbour town Paldiski and the other towards inland Riisipere.
 The Paldiski branch splits at Klooga, with a short branch going to a former popular beach resort Kloogaranna.

 The first electrified line in Estonia was opened in 1924, connecting Tallinn with what was, back then, a town, Nõmme going as far as Pääsküla.
 Construction started in 1923 when government provided 34 million Estonian marks.
 The technology needed for the establishment of the electrical line was bought from German and Swedish companies (MAN, Siemens-Schuckert, ASEA).

 Before the Soviet occupation began in 1940, electrical railways carried annually 6 million passengers and the rolling stock did comprise in total 20 passenger wagons: four electric railcars (M1-M4) and 16 railcar trailers.
-M1-M4s were "evacuated" to Soviet Union during the first week of Eastern Front (World War II) in 1941.
+M1-M4s were "evacuated" to Soviet Union during the first week of Eastern Front in 1941.

 All other electrified lines were created during the Soviet times.
 This was done by upgrading the standard railway track to electrical.
 ER1 electric trainset operated on the Estonian electrical railways from 1975 summer until writing of the last one was retired in 2005 summer.

 Since 2013, Stadler FLIRT trains are being used on Estonian electrical railways.